JarofMolasses/qmk_firmware/keyboards/ssopads/readme.md

 see updated code: https://github.com/JarofMolasses/qmk_firmware/tree/master/lib/lcd_dprentice

 I used these: [I2C LCD source files](https://www.avrfreaks.net/comment/2640876#comment-2640876) posted by David Prentice\
-I've since made quite a few changes to these, in order to make it work with the Teensy (pin B5 was being used in the original and just wiped out a teensy column) and to make cold-swapping LCDs possible. (with Fleury's I2C library as is, powering on the keyboard without an LCD attached would lock up the firmware.)
+I've since made quite a few changes to these, in order to make it work with the Teensy (port B5 was being used in the original) and to make cold-swapping LCDs possible. (with Fleury's I2C library as is, powering on the keyboard without an LCD attached would lock up the firmware.)

-### Changes to [keymap]/rules.mk
+### Changes to rules.mk
 see: https://github.com/JarofMolasses/qmk_firmware/blob/master/keyboards/ssopads/ssopadpm1.2/keymaps/LCD/rules.mk \
 add path and build targets:
 ```